What’s the longest you have every waited for anything?

 Wherever you are, that's OK.

 However, you also need a sustainable business.
 Squeezing in an occasional extra client or going without a lunch break once in a blue moon happens for many reasons.
-However, doing this on a regular basis starts to add up.
+Doing this on a regular basis starts to add up.

 Without appropriate counterbalances, work overload often catches up with people in the end.
-And in the end, there is burnout..
-The overwhelming exhaustion, cynicism and poor productivity impacts on you, your clients and the profession.
+And then the overwhelming exhaustion, cynicism and poor productivity impacts on you, your clients and the profession.

-You can come back from this, people do, but recovery time is not measured in days or week, it is sometimes measured in years.
+You can come back from this, people do.
+But recovery time is not measured in days or weeks, it is sometimes measured in years.
 Depending on the source of burnout, it can be exhibited in leaving employment, career change, early retirement, retraining, and/or withdrawal from direct client services.

 Here are four real reasons why you say you don’t have enough time.